 One event that was been very much in US social media lately was the National Adjunct Walkout Day, a nationwide strike and education project on February 25.
 Stories had appeared of someone teaching as an adjunct faculty member dying in poverty, homeless PhDs living in their cars, teachers not having the time to go over students’ exams or homework, people living on food stamps without health insurance.
-(Please see the links below, which include some compelling videos.)
+(Link) (Link) (Link)

 The stories resonated with me because even way back in the late 70s I’d been unable to find a permanent job after getting a PhD in German literature and cranking an impressive list of scholarly publications.
 In 1983, I gave up and went back to graduate school for an MA in linguistics and certification in Teaching English to Speakers of Other Languages.
 I then taught at universities in China and Korea.
 I eventually got tenure at Dongguk University in Seoul.

 Recently I had the opportunity to talk with a former adjunct faculty member from California who is now teaching at a Korean university.
 We spoke over Skype from Korea to the Philippines.
 I asked her to talk about her experience in the States and in Korea.

 I’d originally planned to teach English in high school.
 I hadn’t thought about academia until one of one of my professors said I was suited for graduate work.
 I decided to do the master’s degree in English language and literature.
 During my second year of graduate school I had the opportunity to teach two composition classes.
 That’s when I decided teaching in college was an option for me.
 I was accepted as a PhD candidate at a university on the east coast, but at the time I was married and living in California.